2022/23 UEFA Nations League: All you need to know

 Article body

-The third edition of the UEFA Nations League kicked off in June 2022, and the Finals are scheduled for the same month a year later.
+The third edition of the UEFA Nations League kicked off in June 2022, and the finals are scheduled for June 2023.

-As for the 2020/21 edition, the 2022/23 competition consists of three leagues of 16 teams each and a fourth of seven, the make-up decided by promotions and relegations from that second running.
-The groups were set by the draw in Nyon on 16 December – we give you the lowdown on how it all works.
+As was the case with the 2020/21 edition, the 2022/23 competition consisted of three leagues of 16 teams each and a fourth of seven, the make-up decided by promotions and relegations from that second running.

-Leagues A, B and C all have 16 teams, which were drawn into four groups of four for the league phase.
+Leagues A, B and C all have 16 teams, which were drawn into four groups of four for the league phase on 16 December.
 The remaining seven teams, in League D, were split into two groups, one of four and the other of three.
 In each case, teams play all their group opponents home and away in June and September 2022.
-Four of the six matchdays will be held in June due to the winter scheduling of the 2022 FIFA World Cup.
+Four of the six matchdays were held in June due to the winter scheduling of the 2022 FIFA World Cup.

 The teams finishing fourth in the groups in Leagues A and B will be relegated.
 The teams finishing fourth in the League C groups will enter the play-outs in March 2024, with the two teams defeated in those ties moving to League D.

-Who does each team play in the 2022/23 Nations League?
+Who has each team played in the 2022/23 Nations League?

 League A